-The dominant cultural narrative promotes inaccurate information about Witchcraft and Paganism.
-It demonizes Witches and Wiccans along with terms like magic while using it themselves under the guise of faith.
-Learn the truth behind this effort of misinformation.
+Does our culture promotes an inaccurate picture of Witchcraft and Paganism?
+Why does it demonize Witches and Wiccans?
+Why does it demonize terms like magic while using it themselves under the guise of faith?
+Learn the truth behind this misinformation.

-1 Samuel 15 23 For rebellion (unbelief) is as the sin of witchcraft, and stubbornness is as idolatry and teraphim.
+1 Samuel 15 23 >For rebellion – unbelief is as witchcraft, and stubbornness is as idolatry and teraphim.
 Because thou hast rejected the word of the LORD, he hath also rejected thee from being king.

 Exodus 22:18 You must not allow any woman to do evil magic.
 If she does magic, you must not let her live.